-The Executive compensation BIP Trust which the Company established acquires the Company's shares, and delivers and provides shares of the Company and monetary compensation corresponding to the cash conversion value of the Company's shares to the directors of the Company and its subsidiaries in accordance with the share delivery rules.
+The Executive compensation BIP Trust which the Company established acquires the Company's shares, and delivers and provides shares of the Company and monetary compensation corresponding to the cash conversion value of the Company's shares to the directors and the corporate officers of the Company and its subsidiaries in accordance with the share delivery rules.

-(2) The Company's shares held by the trust

-Tokyo Electron recorded the Company's shares held by the trust in "Treasury stock, at cost" under "Net assets" at the book value in the trust (excluding ancillary expenses).
-The book value and the number of such treasury shares were ¥1,744 million (\$14,254 thousand) and 80,538 shares, respectively, as of March 31, 2022, and were ¥1,744 million and 80,538 shares, respectively, as of March 31, 2021.
+(2) The Company's shares held by the trust Tokyo Electron recorded the Company's shares held by the trust in "Treasury stock, at cost" under "Net assets" at the book value in the trust (excluding ancillary expenses).
+The book value and the number of such treasury shares were ¥1,576 million (\$11,805 thousand) and 64,964 shares, respectively, as